Blazemeter/helm-crane/README.md

 - The `data` section allows you to map external secrets to Kubernetes secrets and environment variables.
 - If you do not require ExternalSecrets Operator integration, leave `enable` as `no`.
 - For more details, see the [ExternalSecrets Operator documentation](https://external-secrets.io/).
+ - If you prefer to use a simple Kubernetes Secret, see [4.1](#41-adding-the-basicrequired-configurations) "Using a Simple Kubernetes Secret (`fromSecret`)".

 ### [4.16] Configure Custom Annotations